 TIPS FOR LAST-MINUTE STUDYING FROM A COLLEGE PROCRASTINATOR You did it once more.

-You started studying for your big test or assignment two hours before it was due, and now you’re scrambling to memorize everything or cram words that at least vaguely make sense into your head.
+You started studying for your huge test or assignment two hours before it was due, and now you’re scrambling to memorize everything or scribble down sentences that at least vaguely make sense.

 Procrastination among college students is here.